AndrewRot/NFT/SPACE/FLOATING.md

 This is the first release of part of the collection.
-The fully interactive visual set includes various programmable, keyboard controlable attributes such as star speed and direction, earth rotation and spin, orbiting planets and much more.
+The fully interactive visual set includes various programmable, keyboard controllable attributes such as star speed and direction, earth rotation and spin, orbiting planets and much more.